terracota19/SecureMail-API/README.md

 > If you do not properly secure your code signing process, you risk introducing malicious code into your software.

 - **Code Signing with GPG key**:
-  - Uses GnuPG to enhance Code Signing security.
+  - Uses GnuPG to enhance Code Signing security within Github Commits.

 ---

 ## Future Enhancements

 - **Integrating Application Security Orchestration and Correlation (ASOC)**.
 - **Advanced Threat Modeling**: